mokimokheonpark/bulletin-board/README.md

 ## Deployment

-The application is deployed on AWS Elastic Beanstalk.
-Explore the application [here](http://bulletin-board.us-east-2.elasticbeanstalk.com) to test its features and functionalities.
+The application was previously deployed on AWS Elastic Beanstalk but has been temporarily discontinued to reduce monthly expenses.

 ## User Experience Features